ETIAS for Denmark

 How to apply for ETIAS Denmark?

-Applying for the ETIAS Denmark will be very easy and quick.
-In just 10 minutes, travellers from the UK will be able to fill in the online ETIAS application form and pay the processing fee by credit or debit card.
-Applicants will have to provide the following details in their application form:
+Applying for the ETIAS Denmark is easy and quick.
+In approximately 10 minutes, travellers from the UK can fill out the online ETIAS application form and pay the processing fee by credit or debit card.
+Applicants should provide the following details in their application form:

 - Personal details such as full name, nationality, gender, date and place of birth